On the adiabatic invariance of the action of a trapped wave: Discrete mass-spring inclusion at a fixed position

 \subsection{Asymptotic solution of the non-stationary perturbed problem by the space-time ray method}

-Now, let parameters of the system change according to Eq.~\eqref{all-slow} in such a way that the localization conditions are fulfilled for any $\epsilon t$.
-In \cite{Gavrilov2024nody} it is shown that the solution has the form, that resembles the one common to the WKB approach:
+We now allow the system parameters to vary according to Eq.~\eqref{all-slow}, ensuring that the localization conditions remain satisfied for all $\epsilon t$.
+In \cite{Gavrilov2024nody} it is shown that the solution has the form typical of the WKB approach:

 Here,